Spy agencies urged to fix open secret: A lack of diversity

 “Beyond the mission imperative, NSA cultivates diversity and promotes inclusion because we care about our people and know it is the right way to proceed,” the statement said.

-A former NSA contractor alleged this year that racist and misogynistic comments often circulate on classified chatrooms intended for intelligence work.
+A former NSA contractor alleged this year that racist and misogynistic comments often circulate on classified intelligence community chatrooms.
 The contractor, Dan Gilmore, wrote in a blog post that he was fired for reporting his complaints to higher-ups.
-A spokeswoman for Haines, Nicole de Haay, declined to comment on Gilmore’s allegations but said employees who “engage in inappropriate conduct are subject to a variety of accountability mechanisms, including disciplinary action.”
+A spokeswoman for Director Haines, Nicole de Haay, declined to comment on Gilmore’s allegations but said employees who “engage in inappropriate conduct are subject to a variety of accountability mechanisms, including disciplinary action.”

 The U.S. intelligence community has evolved over decades from being almost exclusively run by white men — following a stereotype that Rep. Jim Himes, a Connecticut Democrat, referred to in a hearing on diversity last year as “pale, male, Yale.”
 Intelligence agencies that once denied security clearances to people suspected of being gay now have active resource groups for people of different races and sexual orientation.